emanderson811/day-edition/_texts/003day-land.md

 ## LAND

 The original college and farm grounds consisted of a tract of 648 acres purchased from five different owners.
-That property included the area bounded on the south by Lincoln Way, on the north by a line from Thirteenth Street to Ontario Street, on the east by Riverside Drive (extended north to Thirteenth) and on the west by Sheldon Ave­nue north to the north boundary, ptus a ten acre tract between the Sheldon exten~ion and Hyland Avenue from a line about at the north side of the cemetery to Ontario Street.
+That property included the area bounded on the south by Lincoln Way, on the north by a line from Thirteenth Street to Ontario Street, on the east by Riverside Drive (extended north to Thirteenth) and on the west by Sheldon Ave­nue north to the north boundary, plus a ten acre tract between the Sheldon extension and Hyland Avenue from a line about at the north side of the cemetery to Ontario Street.
 (All names here used are cur­rent street names.)

 That area, plus an additional eight acres (between Sheldon and Hyland south from the cemetery to the diagonal street joining those two streets) acquired in 1936, form what is today thought of as "central campus."

 Nearby property, exclusive of outlying farms, has been acquired over the years to bring the total to 1727 acres.
-The University Annual Financial Reports list all the acquisitions, with dates and areas, ·so those figures will not be repeated here.
+The University Annual Financial Reports list all the acquisitions, with dates and areas, so those figures will not be repeated here.
 Farm holdings amount to 6574 acres at a number of locations around the state.

 ---